84codes/sparoid/README.md

 # SPAroid

 Hide any server behind a deny all firewall, but open up the firewall for a single IP when a single correctly AES encrypted and HMAC authenticated UDP packet arrives.
 It allows you to hide eg. SSH for the wide internet, but still allow you to connect by just sending the UDP packet before the SSH connection attempt.
-Without VPN or other more heavy weight solutions that are hard to scale.
+Without VPN or jumphosts or other heavy weight solutions that are hard to scale.

 Inspiration comes from [fwknop](http://www.cipherdyne.org/fwknop/docs/fwknop-tutorial.html), but is implemented in [Crystal](https://www.crystal-lang.com).